Brentwood Says No to Sprawl by Voting No on Measure L

-Critical open space land is at risk of being lost to sprawl development just outside the city of Brentwood in eastern Contra Costa County.
+Critical open space land was at risk of being lost to sprawl development just outside the city of Brentwood in eastern Contra Costa County.

-Developer Blackhawk Nunn Partners has sidestepped the community planning process, drafting a 193-page ballot measure that would undermine the city’s long-standing environmental protections and approve new development rules to allow the company to build thousands of housing units on protected lands.
+Developer Blackhawk Nunn Partners attempted to sidestepped the community planning process, drafting a 193-page ballot measure that would undermine the city’s long-standing environmental protections and approve new development rules to allow the company to build thousands of housing units on protected lands.

 Blackhawk Nunn’s Measure L breaks the city’s voter-approved Urban Limit Line that provides a clear boundary beyond which major development isn’t allowed.
-It would also re-write the city’s General Plan to approve a major subdivision with 2,400 housing units on 800 acres of rolling hills just west of town.
+It would have re-written the city’s General Plan to approve a major subdivision with 2,400 housing units on 800 acres of rolling hills just west of town.

-Measure L has serious repercussions for Brentwood’s quality of life and environment, including:
+Measure L had serious repercussions for Brentwood’s quality of life and environment, including:

 - Paving over rich agricultural land and critical habitat for wildlife

 - Straining limited local drinking water supplies